-hink all teens should high school so you know opportunity coord. experience because having a jobs like, so have/know the experience adult you will already working and Of course when you want a job you need a resume, but for volunteer you don't! think that it would be a huge change for some teens to get a job
+think all teens should ob when in high school one so you know Sou a job when 9000 opportunity experiance for teens to LOUNG. a experience because you will get to see what the worlds what having a jobs like, so when your an have/know the experience adult you will already working and Of course when you want a job you need a resume, but for volunteer you don't! think that it would be a huge change for some teens to get a job